List of Diary of a Wimpy Kid characters: Mingo kids

-The Mingo kids are a group of wild kids who live in the woods and don't attend school, not much is known about them.
-Their main camp consists of several abandoned cars and trucks deep in the woods, which had remained unknown to the town until Greg and Rowley accidentally discovered it. it is heavily implied that the Mingos hibernate over the winter, as they are not seen until the spring and look like they just woke up.
-There are no known grown-ups or parents in the clan, though the leader (who appears to be the oldest) is named Meckley Mingo, who has a giant metal belt buckle.
+The Mingo kids are a group of wild kids who live in the woods and do not attend school.
+Not much is known about them.
+Their main camp consists of several abandoned cars and trucks deep in the woods, which had remained unknown to the town until Greg and Rowley accidentally discovered it in The Meltdown.
+It is heavily implied that the Mingos hibernate over the winter, as they are not seen until the spring and look like they just woke up.
+There are no known grown-ups or parents in the clan, though the leader (who appears to be the oldest) is named Meckley Mingo, who wears a giant metal belt buckle.

-The Mingos are very territorial and often make threats to people who walk past their woods, even to the point of chasing and attacking them with Meckley using his belt as a whip.
-They are suggested to speak in a southern drawl, as one kid used the word "git" (get).
+The Mingos are territorial and often threaten people who walk past their woods, even to the point of chasing and attacking them, with Meckley using his belt as a whip.
+They are suggested to speak in a Southern drawl, as one kid used the word "git" (get).
 They have been shown to wake up early during the winter when they are disturbed and will go to great lengths to get back at an insult (Greg infiltrating the camp and accidentally stealing Meckley's belt buckle).

 The Mingo clan has appeared in Hard Luck and The Meltdown.

 Dennis Denard and Erick Glick

 Dennis Denard and Erick Glick are two eighth graders who run an illegal homework assignment and school project business that has them selling old projects from the school's storage room.
 Dennis is the ringleader while Erick acts as his public face.
 Dennis was also said to have been held back twice (probably on purpose so he could continue his business).
-In "Hard Luck", Greg attempts to buy an old science project from them, but eventually has second thoughts, thinking it would be his first step toward the life of a criminal.
-At the end of the book, another kid tips off a teacher, causing the faculty members to stage a raid on the storage room.
-Dennis, Erick, and everyone else who was caught were given detention for the rest of their time in school, and Greg believes that it also includes an automatic trip to summer school.
+In Hard Luck, Greg attempts to buy an old science project from them but eventually has second thoughts, thinking it would be his first step toward the life of a criminal.
+At the end of the book, another kid tips a teacher, causing the faculty members to stage a raid on the storage room.
+Dennis, Erick, and everyone else who was caught were given detention for the rest of the school year, and Greg believes that the punishment also includes an automatic trip to summer school.